Jessebalves/TrashScheduleNJ.com/README.md

 # Instructions to Build
 1) Set up MySQL database
 2) Link Python script to database to retrieve information
+3) Fix elements associated with the form on index.html, they are moving on window resize
-3) Add more information to about.html
+4) Add more information to about.html
-4) Fix elements resizing and moving on window resize on contact.html
+5) Fix elements resizing and moving on window resize on contact.html

 # Instructions to Run
 1) First, test_server.py must be running at all times to recieve requests from the front end and access the MySQL database